Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Introduction

 \section{\bf Introduction}

-Supersymmetric sigma models are of particular interest, for their intimate connection to complex geometry of target manifold \cite{Gat},\cite{sev} and for their role in effective low-energy actions for supergravity scalars.
+Supersymmetric sigma models are of particular interest, for their intimate connection to complex geometry of target manifold \cite{Gat},\cite{sev} and for their role which is effective low-energy actions for supergravity scalars.
 The N=(2,2) extended supersymmetry in sigma model from the geometrical point of view is equivalent to the existence of bi-Hermitian structure on the target manifold where the complex structures are covariantly constant with respect to torsionful affine connections \cite{Gat} (see also \cite{Lya} and references therein).
-We know that the algebraic structures related to bi-Hermitian relations of the N=(2,2) supersymmetric WZW models are the Manin triples \cite{Par},\cite{Lin}.
+We know that the algebraic structures related to bi-Hermitian relations of the N=(2,2) supersymmetric WZW models are the Manin triples \cite{Par}\cite{Getzler}\cite{Lin}.
 Furthermore, recently the algebraic structure associated with the bi-Hermitian geometry of the N=(2,2) supersymmetric sigma models on Lie groups has been found in \cite{RS}.
 In \cite{ER}, we have studied the perturbed N=(2,2) supersymmetric sigma models on Lie groups and have obtained conditions under which the N=(2,2) supersymmetry is preserved.
-Here in that direction, we perturb N=(2,2) supersymmetric sigma models on Lie groups and also WZW models by adding similar terms containing complex structure to their actions.
-We show that for the preservation of the N=(2,2) supersymmetry we must have the invariant complex structure.
-Also, we show that the perturbed WZW model with similar term is an integrable model.
+Here, in this direction, we perturb N=(2,2) supersymmetric sigma models on Lie groups and also bosonic WZW models by adding term containing complex structure to their actions.
+We have shown that for N=(2,2) supersymmetric sigma models on Lie groups the preservation of the N=(2,2) supersymmetry imposes that the invariant complex structure must be compatible with ad-invariant metric, so from \cite{JO} (where it is proved that only the Abelian Lie algebras admit these structures); only the Abelian Lie algebras admit deformation which preserve the N=(2,2) supersymmetry.
+Also, we have shown that the perturbed WZW model with complex structure is an integrable model if and only if the complex structure be Hermitian.
 The paper is organized as follows.